 Permanent Cosmetic makeup can achieve a beautiful polished look and can take years off of your appearance.
 Whether you have a busy and active lifestyle, struggle with application technique or just want the convenience of less fuss in your day, permanent makeup can assist you in achieving a fresh and fabulous look.

-Eyeliner can be applied in many styles and colors, from soft, natural looking lash enhancement to a more defined line.
+Eyeliner can be applied in many styles and colors, from soft, natural-looking lash enhancement to a more defined line.
 Whatever look you choose you will go through your day looking your very best with no touch-up needed.

 Full Lips / Lipliner

-Achieve a fuller poutier lip with permanent lipliner.
+Achieve a fuller poutier lip with a permanent lipliner.
 Whether you want to create just soft definition, correct a crooked lip line or fill in your lips with a natural pucker glow, the choice is yours.

-Eyebrow tattooing is becoming an increasingly popular alternative for those of us short on time and desiring a smidgen of low maintenance in our make-up routine.
+Eyebrow tattooing is becoming an increasingly popular permanent makeup alternative for those of us short on time and desiring a smidgen of low maintenance in our make-up routine.
 We can create an eyebrow for the person who deals with sparse eyebrows or add just a few hair strokes to fill in eyebrow gaps.
 Remember, the eyebrows frame your face and are one of the most important parts of your expression and appearance.

 Areola Skin Re-Pigmentation